emguz/cse15l-lab-reports/Lab-report-4/lab-report-3.md

 I just took a screenshot of the bottom of the page because that's the only thing that really changes when we press the keys above.
 After pressing \<enter>, we save the changes and all is good with the world.

 **Part 2**
+The first method, where I changed the file locally, scp it to the remote server, then running the bash script, it took me about 2 minutes and 40 seconds.
+By already being logged into the ssh server, going into vim to make the edits, then running the bash script, it took me about 1 minute and 10 seconds.
+A considerably faster time.

+I would much rather prefer working on vim than doing the changes locally and having to scp it every time I made changes.
+I think a big part of the reason why vim was so much faster is that scping an entire directory takes a long time.
+I also know that as I use vim more often, I will get better at it and my time to make edits will be even shorter.
+I know that in this case, having to write down my whole process in part one basically branded it in my brain, so I immediately knew the steps to take.
+If I continue working in vim, then my editing process will be much faster.